 Trooper Eugene F. Mooney, son of Sheriff Leon Mooney, followed in his father’s, his grandfather Jesse’s, and his other ancestor’s footsteps into a career in law enforcement.

-In 1937, when the State Rangers transitioned into the Arkansas State Police, Mooney (along with Ranger number Six, Neal Shannon) was promoted to the rank of sergeant.
+In 1937, when the State Rangers transitioned into the Arkansas State Police, Mooney (along with Ranger number Six, Neil Shannon) was promoted to the rank of sergeant.
 Other Rangers were also promoted to higher ranks.
 The first training class (or Troop School, as the course is known) began April 19, 1937, and lasted for four weeks.
 The Texas State Highway Patrol helped with the Troop School.

 A new handgun was issued to the troopers.
 Fifty S&W .38-44 Heavy Duty revolvers were ordered with a five-inch barrel and a lanyard ring, and roll-marked ARKANSAS STATE POLICE on the back strap.
 This revolver, in various configurations, served ASP from 1937 to 1966, when the department changed to the S&W Model 28 Highway Patrolman in .357 Magnum.